wp-plugins/custom-taxonomy-order-ne/readme.txt

 Left are the main taxonomies.
 Right (or below) are the sub-taxonomies.

 == Changelog ==

+= 2.5.2 =
+* Also be able to sort the builtin taxonomies
+* Fix bug with sorting tags

 = 2.5.1 =
 * Added fr_FR (Jean-Christophe Brebion)